What Does a CNA Do?

-- Take patients' temperature, blood pressure and other vital signs
+- Taking patients' temperature, blood pressure and other vital signs

-- Document patients' health issues and report to nurses
+- Documenting patients' health issues and report to nurses

-- Feed patient, measure and record food and liquid intake
+- Feeding patients, measuring and recording their food and liquid intake

 - Dressing wounds